 - Planning communication needs and channels with external parties

 Defining communication needs may include:

-- Defining all communication topics like meetings, status reporting, tests, risk discussions, resources, projects release plannings and etc.
+- Defining all communication topics like meetings, status reporting, tests, risk discussions, resources, projects release planning and etc.

-- Defining and agreement of importance level of each topic.
+- Defining and agreement on the importance level of topics.

 - Agreement on communication frequency and details.